Metalnem/mijailovic.net/_drafts/sqlite.md

 layout: post
 title: "Adventures with SQLite and SQLITE_OPEN_EXCLUSIVE"
 ---
-Proper online backup solutions like [Tarsnap](https://www.tarsnap.com/) create snapshots of your data, which means you can never destroy your backup by accident.
+Proper online backup solutions such as [Tarsnap](https://www.tarsnap.com/) create snapshots of your data, which means you can never destroy your backup by accident.
 If you have something that you can't afford to lose, Tarsnap is the only online backup solution that I could recommend.
 However, Tarsnap can get very expensive for the large datasets.
 It would be insane to use it for hundreds of gigabytes of music, for example.
-Dropbox is much better choice in such case, but it's not a really a backup solution.
+Dropbox is a much better choice in such case, but it's not a really a backup solution.
 You could accidentally delete or modify some file, and notice only when it's too late to recover it.